This article may contain links from our affiliate partners. Please read how we make money!

 Grab your blender and make a healthy chicken marinade in minutes.
 This protein-packed dish gets a hit of heat from the Sriracha, and that’s balanced out beautifully with ginger, lime, and cilantro.
 This dairy-free recipe can also easily be gluten free by replacing the soy sauce with tamari.

 OK, so you’re not actually going on vacation before dinner tonight.
 But this jerk seasoning will take your tastebuds on a trip.
 The fact that the meal is served on skewers makes it that much more festive.
 The chicken is layered with pineapple.
 And the only thing better than grilled chicken is grilled chicken and grilled pineapple.
-Trust us!
+Trust me!

 In most of these recipes, the marinade is the standout.
 Here, though, there’s competition.
 This picante salsa is so good, you might consider making a double recipe.
 If you don’t have time to whip up fresh salsa, grab a jar of your grocery-store favorite.
-We won’t tell!
+I won’t tell!

 Sheet Pan Marinated Chicken Recipes